-Paper 1 Written examination2 hours 30 minutes Paper 2 Coursework Candidates answer questions relating to a pre- released text and three stimuli.
-Internally assessed and externally moderated.
-Candidates submit three pieces of practical work: Section A (30 marks) 8 to 10 short-answer questions on all of the pre-release material.
-Answer all questions One individual piece (max 5 mins): either original devised work or a performance of an extract from a piece of repertoire.
-Section B (25 marks) Answer one from three longer-answer questions on the pre-release extract.
-Section C (25 marks) Answer one from three longer-answer questions on the three stimuli.
-Two group pieces (max 15 minutes each): one original devised piece and one performance of an extract from a piece of repertoire.
+Paper 1 Written examination Paper 2 Coursework

+2 hours 30 minutes •

+Candidates answer questions relating to a pre- Candidates answer questions relating to a prereleased text and three stimuli. released text and on a devised piece that

+candidates have developed and performed to

+an audience throughout the course.

+Section A (30 marks) One individual piece (max 5 mins):

+Up to 8 short-answer questions on the pre- either original devised work

+release material.
+And two extended questions. or a performance of an extract from a piece of

+Answer all questions repertoire.

+Section B (25 marks) Based on a different Two group pieces (max 15 minutes each):

+extract from the pre-release material one original devised piece

+One compulsory question (10 marks) and one performance of an extract from a

+One question from a choice of two (15 marks) piece of repertoire.

+Section C (25 marks) Two extended-response

+questions based on a devised piece

+developed and performed to an audience

+during the 2 years course.
+Candidates answer

+both questions

 Weighting: 40% Weighting 60%